 If the calculated MIC does not match the MIC that the Supplicant included in the EAPOL-Key frame, the Authenticator silently discards Message 2.

-If the MIC is valid and it is part of a fast BSS transition Initial Mobility Domain Association, see 13.4.2 (FT initial mobility domain association in an RSN).
-If the MIC is valid and it is not part of a fast BSS transition Initial Mobility Domain Association, the Authenticator checks that the RSNE bitwise matches that from the (Re)Association Request frame.
+If the MIC is valid and the Message 2 is part of a fast BSS transition Initial Mobility Domain Association or an association started through FT protocol, the Authenticator checks that all fields of the RSNE other than the PMKID field bitwise matches the fields from the (Re)Association Request frame and that the FTE and MDE are the same as those provided in the AP’s (Re)Association Response frame.
+If the MIC is valid and the Message 2 is not part of a fast BSS transition Initial Mobility Domain Association or an association started through FT protocol, the Authenticator checks that the RSNE bitwise matches that from the (Re)Association Request frame.

 If these are not exactly the same, the Authenticator uses MLME-DEAUTHENTICATE.request primitive to terminate the association.